-I inherited a hoarder tendency.
-I’ve redirected this impulse from objects to digital photographs and text messages.
-Instead, amassing the fleeting and intangible—it really keeps the clutter down.
+I’ve inherited a hoarder tendency.
+Instead of the solid things that crowd against my mother in her single room, I’ve redirected this impulse from objects to digital photographs and text messages, amassing the intangible.
+It really keeps the clutter down.

-I meticulously document atmosphere and conversations like my mother collects Windstone Fantasy Figurines.
-She’s all dragons, wizards and winged cats and I’m the light at certain times of day shimmering on the dust in Bunny’s fur.
+I meticulously document atmosphere and conversations like she collects Windstone Fantasy Figurines.
+My mother is dragons, wizards and winged cats and I’m the light at certain times of day shimmering on the dust in Bunny’s fur*.

-I do what everyone with a camera phone does, I take pictures with a regularity unmatched by any generation before.
-Mundane, weird, meaningless, pornographic, ridiculous, significant, pretty pictures.
-Plants and cats, clouds and sunsets, friends and not friends anymore, never friends again.
+I do what everyone with a camera phone does, I obnoxiously take photographs with a frequency unmatched by any other generation.

-And in their vast number, and scope, they begin to form a portrait, an outline of a life.
+In their vast number, and scope, they are an outline of a life.

-I made these moments physical objects, made them multiples, I gave myself something solid and never-ending to hold on to as I slowly dissolve.
+I manifested these moments into physical objects, made them multiples, when they fade they can be remade.
+I gave myself something solid and never-ending to hold on to as I slowly dissolve.